Urban-Meteorology-Reading/UMEP-Workshop/source/NeedHelp.rst

 **Workshop issue or general help**

-If you are having any kind of issues and/or need to ask questions to one of the organizers during the workshop, please submit an issue to this manuals `issue reporter <https://github.com/Urban-Meteorology-Reading/UMEP-Workshop.io/issues/new?assignees=&labels=docs&template=docs-issue-report.md&title=>`__ and we will try to help you as soon as possible.
+During the Worskhop you can use the Teams Workshop Channel or submit an  `issue <https://github.com/Urban-Meteorology-Reading/UMEP-Workshop.io/issues/new?assignees=&labels=docs&template=docs-issue-report.md&title=>`__ and we will try to help you as soon as possible.

 **UMEP**